jhelvy/vmt-2023/data/README.md

 ---------------------------------------------------

-File: dict_final.csv
+File:

-Description: A "dictionary" matching the fuel economy, range, motor efficiency, and msrp from a combination of data from fueleconomy.gov and carsheet.io.
+- dict_raw.parquet
+- dict_fe.parquet
+- dict_carsheet.parquet
+- dict_final.parquet

+Dictionaries matching the vehicle year, make, model, trim, powertrain, and vehicle types to data from fueleconomy.gov and carsheet.io.
+Vehicle fuel economies, ranges, motor efficiencies, and utility factors are primarily from fueleconomy.gov, with supplemented data from carsheet.io where missing.

 ---------------------------------------------------